 Individual modules can be undertaken to enhance the call to Christian discipleship.
 They can also be grouped together to provide formation as a spiritual companion in a wider context.
 Additionally they can be used as CPD for clergy or lay disciples already offering spiritual direction.

-The next Modules being offered is:
+The next Modules are:

 Spiritual Companionship and the Scriptures